 You might be able to depend on a third party to offer financial support if you cannot achieve the requirements through your own income or resources.
 A friend or relative willing to serve as your financial sponsor falls under this category.

-It’s crucial to remember that relying on a third-party sponsor can be dangerous.
+It’s essential to remember that relying on a third-party sponsor can be dangerous.
 The sponsor must demonstrate that they have sufficient resources to sustain you and your family on their own and give proof of their income and/or savings.

 The sponsor will also provide for you and your family for the full time your visa is valid, which might be several years.
 Your visa may be in jeopardy if the sponsor cannot continue providing financial support.